mohamed-osman-se/OAuth-OpenID/README.md

 dotnet run
 ```

-## Not Forget To Configure Your Secrets In appsettings.json
+## Don't Forget To Configure Your Secrets In appsettings.json